-In situations like Story 1, I frequently don’t have my cell phone with me, so I have to be very careful when walking to ensure I don’t hit any obstacles.
+In situations like Story 1, I frequently don’t have my cell phone with me (since I was only expecting to walk about ten feet), so I have to be very careful when walking to ensure I don’t hit any obstacles.
 I also ask someone at the neighborhood desk to walk me back to my dorm room if possible so I can use them as a human guide.

 Calling the desk for help

 If the neighborhood desk does come down to let you in, be prepared to wait.
 This isn’t necessarily a bad thing, but they are very busy and likely need to find someone who can come help.
-The last time this happened, the resident director for my building came to let me in.
+The last time this happened, the resident director for my building came to let me in after about twenty minutes.

 How to not get locked out of your dorm

 Here are some of my tips for making sure you don’t get locked out of your dorm: